 - Third parties involved in hosting or organising events or seminars

 Where necessary, or for the reasons set out in this policy, personal information may also be shared with regulatory authorities, courts, tribunals, government agencies and law enforcement agencies.
 While it is unlikely, we may be required to disclose your information to comply with legal or regulatory requirements.
 We will use reasonable endeavours to notify you before we do this, unless we are legally restricted from doing so.

-If in the future we re-organise or transfer all or part of our business, we may need to transfer your information to new Barlow Robbins entities or to third parties through which the business of Barlow Robbins will be carried out.
+If in the future we re-organise or transfer all or part of our business, we may need to transfer your information to new Moore Barlow entities or to third parties through which the business of Moore Barlow will be carried out.

 We do not sell, rent or otherwise make personal information commercially available to any third party, except with your prior permission.